 Call the experienced paraquat lawyers & attorneys at Schmidt National Law Group today to see if you qualify for the paraquat lawsuit by either using the secure form on this page or by calling us direct: 1-800-631-5656.

-Paraquat Lawsuit & Lawyers, Link to Parkinson’s Disease Page updated on March 17, 2021.
+Paraquat Lawsuit & Lawyers, Link to Parkinson’s Disease Page updated on May 20, 2021 for paraquat brand names.